Worried about Inheritance Tax? You need an Estate Planning Lawyer

 Living wills

-Otherwise known as advance decisions, living wills give you the opportunity to set out your wishes to refuse medical treatment.
+Otherwise known as advance decisions, living wills give you the opportunity to set out your wishes concerning allowing or refusing medical treatment.

 A living will become important if you are unable to communicate your decisions, for example if you are injured in an accident or suffer a serious health problem.
 It will allow you to refuse medical treatment, even if this could lead to your death.